You’re probably aware that Excel has two main calculation modes: automatic and manual.

-Each Excel workbook contains the setting of the calculation mode at the point it was saved.
+Each Excel workbook contains the setting of the calculation mode at the point it saves.
 The Excel application will adopt that calculation mode if it is the first workbook opened in a session.
 Any workbooks opened after this will not change the calculation mode.

 Which calculation mode are workbooks saved with?

-When a workbook is saved, it is the calculation mode at the time of saving which is saved back into the workbook.
+When a workbook saves, it is the calculation mode at the time of saving which is saved back into the workbook.
 This can become a problem for anybody who does not understand calculation modes.

 Let’s use an example:

-To inexperienced users, changing calculation modes can become like a virus which spreads throughout workbooks without them knowing it.
+To inexperienced users, manual calculation mode can become like a virus which spreads throughout workbooks without them knowing it.
 So, check your calculation mode regularly.

 The bug which may catch you out